 Patients often find relief from the first visit to a few weeks later.
 The response time depends on the condition's severity, duration, complicating illnesses, age, hereditary factors, and other underlying elements.
 Consider the common cold—each person heals at a different rate, and each cold varies until recovery.

 Defining "better" is crucial.
 Our aim is to collaborate with each patient to achieve treatment goals—some seek pain reduction, others improved function, strength, and body restoration for work or enjoyable activities.
 For some, the goal is overall well-being amidst a busy, demanding lifestyle.

-As a chiropractor, we often hear such dramatic stories as, "all I did was bend-over to pick up my shoe and I couldn't straighten up," or "I just reached out to open the fridge and my neck got all stiff and now I can't turn my head."
-These are classic examples of the "straw that broke the camels' back," and I see them all the time.
+As a chiropractor, we frequently encounter dramatic stories like "I bent to pick up my shoe and couldn't straighten up" or "I reached to open the fridge, and now my neck won't turn."
+These exemplify the "straw that broke the camel's back," a common occurrence.